 The humor comes from the late worker having to rely on physical expressions alone to retell the elaborate story, and if he can do it effectively, the team of three can move on to the next round.

-This game can be a bit complicated to play out, but as long as you utilize another room in the Zoom call so the third person can’t hear the original excuse, the rest of the game can just be played based on visual cues from the two other players.
+This game can be complicated, but as long as you utilize another room in the Zoom call so the third person can’t hear the original excuse, the rest of the game can be played based on visual cues from the two other players.

 You may also like our list of Zoom games.